rust-lang/rust/src/doc/guide.md

 Both `continue` and `break` are valid in both kinds of loops.

-We have now learned all of the most basic Rust concepts.
-We're ready to start building our guessing game, but we need to know how to do one last thing first: get input from the keyboard.
-You can't have a guessing game without the ability to guess!

 # Strings

 Strings are an important concept for any programmer to master.
 Rust's string